Every single person you meet in life plays by a unique set of rules.

 Having a set of solid principles that you live by and that help you decide how other people can and cannot treat you is your first line of defense against malevolence.

 The last thing you want to do is to be agreeable at any cost so that people will like you.
-This not only leads to the gradual build up of resentment within you, but also signals to others that they can do anything they want to you and not face any consequences for it, making you the perfect target for narcisists.
+This not only leads to the gradual build-up of resentment within you but also signals to others that they can do anything they want to you and not face any consequences for it, making you the perfect target for narcissists.

 Know yourself well and the right people will gravitate towards you while the wrong ones will slither away, keeping a safe distance from you.